In the Name of the Law (1922 film): Film labels

-Though the film is lost, over time, it has acquired labels such as police drama, sports film, and a police drama starting baseball legend Honus Wagner.
-Even today, many websites refer to "In the Name of the Law," featuring Honus Wagner catching baseballs thrown from a building roof.
+Since the film is lost, it has been labeled as a police drama, sports film, and police drama featuring baseball legend Honus Wagner.
+Even today, various online platforms refer to In the Name of the Law, as a film featuring Honus Wagner catching baseballs thrown from a building roof.
+Since the publication of this page, many movie databases have adjusted the description and corrected this error.

 Honus Wagner connection

 Several websites claim Honus Wagner had a role in this film.
-Pittsburgh Pirates retired baseball superstar Honus Wagner did not take part in any of the writing, production, direction, nor did he have any major or minor roles in the film's production.
+Pittsburgh Pirates retired baseball superstar Honus Wagner did not take part in the writing, production, or direction, nor did he have any major or minor roles in the film's production.
 The confusion occurred when Honus Wagner participated in the movie exploitation campaign staged in Pittsburgh, Pennsylvania.
-The overall campaign's objective was to get the local police departments involved in the promotion of this police film.
-Thus, Wagner did assist in promoting this film along with the Pittsburgh Police department.
+The campaign aimed to get the local police departments involved in promoting this police film.
+Thus, Wagner did assist in promoting this film along with the Pittsburgh Police Department.

 Many police departments participated in promoting this film when it landed in their jurisdictions.
 As stated above, the movie first premiered in New York and became the first practice run at exploiting this movie.
 This first exploitation included the participation of two New York baseball superstars.
 This promotion has a direct tie-in to the Honus Wagner stunt.
 The following is a quote from an article published in the July issue of the "Moving Picture World":

 The attention of all Broadway was focused on the picture during the noon hour on Monday, July 17th, when "Babe" Ruth and Bob Meusel performed a ball-throwing act in the center of Times Square, to aid the run of the picture, a part of the receipts of which will be given to police widows and orphans.

 This film was released in August 1922, and Pittsburgh scheduled its first showing in September.
 FBO coordinated with the Pittsburgh police department to promote the film and launched an exploitation campaign.
 The promotion started on Monday, September 11, 1922.
-"Hollywood cameramen" filmed the Superintendent of Police and his staff along with other policemen in action.
+"Hollywood cameramen" filmed the Superintendent of Police, his staff, and other policemen in action.
 Shown below is the schedule for the Pittsburgh promotion.
-Note - activity scheduled for Friday, September 15.

 Thus, on a September afternoon in 1922, a retired baseball superstar caught baseballs tossed from a city building roof.
 This attraction, along with "thousands" of spectators watching the event, was captured on film, photographed by local newspapers, and shown as a prologue to this attraction.
 Somehow, Honus Wagner's stunt became inextricably intertwined with this movie.

-Displayed below are three photographs from the Pittsburgh event.
+Displayed below are three newspaper clippings from the Pittsburgh event.

+Preservation status

+The majority of silent films did not survive.

+According to the Library of Congress website, this film has a status of "No holdings located in archives"; thus, it is presumed all copies of this film are lost.